 Although no Lancasters were supplied to the Russian military under the lend lease scheme in WW2 two examples were in fact used in Russian Air Force markings.
 In preparation for Operation Paravane, the attack on the German Battleship Tirpitz which was anchored in a fjord in the far north of Norway, thirty-eight 617 Squadron and … More Lancaster bombers operated by the Russian Air Force in WW2

 The Dambuster Raids, or more correctly Operation Chastise is without doubt the most famous bombing mission of the Second World War (at least here in Britain).
-75 years on everybody has heard about the bouncing bomb and the flawed hero pilot Guy Gibson.
-Most people, if they only know of one RAF Squadron, it will … More Testing and training for the Dambuster Raids – what’s left to see?
+Over 75 years on everybody has heard about the ‘bouncing bomb’ and the hero pilot Guy Gibson.
+Most people, if they only know of one RAF Squadron, it will … More What happened to the Lancasters used on the Dambuster Raid?

 The relationship between Manchester the city, and Lancaster the bomber is well documented.
 Many of us will also know that the Lancaster bomber originally started out as the Manchester bomber and that Avro, the aviation manufacturing company responsible for the Manchester and Lancaster bombers started in, and fortuitously remained Manchester based for the entire life … More From Manchester to Lincoln via Lancaster – An aviation aristocracy family tree